henkaku-center/henkaku-community/discord.md

 ### \# 👋 │ welcome

-Welcome!
-Please read the rules and then click the :thumbsup: reaction to gain access to the rest of the channels.
+The rules by clicking the 👍 reaction at the bottom of this message and gain access to the other channels.

 ---

-ルールに同意できる方はこのメッセージの一番下に表示されてる:thumbsup:を押してください。他のチャンネルへのアクセス権を獲得することができます。

 Rules

-(Don't forget to click the 👍 reaction at the end to unlock the channels. / チャンネルをアンロックするためには、ルールを読み、必ずこのメッセージの一番下の 👍 リアクションをクリックして下さい。）
+（Don't forget to click the 👍 reaction at the end to unlock the channels. ）

-ここでは、全ての方々に敬意を持って接してください。ハラスメント、魔女狩り、性差別、人種差別、ヘイトスピーチなどは絶対に許されません。

-管理者の許可なく、スパムや自己宣伝（サーバーへの招待、広告など）をしないこと。これには、仲間のメンバーへのDMも含まれます。

-いわゆるNSFWと呼ばれるような、職場や学校などでは閲覧できないような内容や、卑猥なコンテンツは禁止です。これには、ヌード、セックス、ハードバイオレンス、またはその他のグラフィック的に不愉快なコンテンツを含むテキスト、画像、またはリンクが含まれます。

-ルールに反するものや、危険を感じるものを見かけた場合は、管理者に知らせてください。このサーバーが友好的な空間になるようご協力ください。

-ここでは主に英語と日本語を使用しますが、他の言語を話す方がいらっしゃれば、それも自由に提案してください！

-詐欺には気をつけましょう。怪しいリンクや、知らない人からのリンクはクリックしないでください。セキュリティの観点から、共有サーバー内の人からのダイレクトメッセージ（DM）を無効にすることを強くお勧めします。詐欺のリンクをクリックしたり、ウォレットを悪意のあるサイトに同期させたりすると、悪意のある人にトークンやNFT、またはアカウントそのものを盗まれる可能性があります。

-現在の時点では、SNSや公の場でこのDiscordサーバーのことを話さないようにしてください。

-上記ルールに同意できる方はこのメッセージの一番下に表示されてる 👍 を押してください。他のチャンネルへのアクセス権を獲得することができます。

 Treat everyone with respect.
 Absolutely no harassment, witch hunting, sexism, racism, or hate speech will be tolerated.